Have a question that is not answered below? Email us at firstname.lastname@example.org.

 ocV!BE is scheduled to open in 2024, well after it is expected we will emerge from this health crisis.
 In response to the COVID-19 pandemic, our master plan will incorporate health and safety best practices into the design and implementation of the project.

 Our goal is for ocV!BE to serve as a livable community and gathering place for Orange County when it is safe to so.
-In the interim, ocV!BE will assist Anaheim and Orange County in its recovery by creating 13,000 construction jobs and ultimately generating tax revenue, benefitting Anaheim neighborhoods and schools.
+In the interim, ocV!BE will assist Anaheim and Orange County in its recovery by creating more than 10,000 construction jobs and ultimately generating tax revenue, benefitting Anaheim neighborhoods and schools.

 ocV!BE is comprised of 115 acres of land owned or operated by the Samueli family, located between Ball Rd. and Katella Ave. and anchored by Honda Center and ARTIC.
 To view a site plan map, click here.